SREERAMGIRIJA/project17/README.md

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, services, health topics and dental related information etc.
+- Has collection of many web pages including Home, About Us, Contact, services, dentist topics and dental related information etc.
 - User can know about dental information through this website.
 - Included the feedback Survey form to increase the scope of improvement